PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 05:06:31
+Last updated: 2024-04-07 05:07:05
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: She hated her life, not because it was bad, but because when you hate your brain and your body, it's hard to enjoy the rest. - Rue Bennett